eraofchaos/eraofchaos.github.io/artifacts/Surcoat of Counterpoise.md

 ---
 title: "Artifacts - Antimagic Runestone - Surcoat of Counterpoise"
 permalink: /artifacts/Surcoat of Counterpoise/
-excerpt: "Antimagic Runestone - Surcoat of Counterpoise.
+excerpt: "Era of Chaos  Antimagic Runestone - Surcoat of Counterpoise.
 A cape embroidered with the yin-yang symbol.
 One of the components of the Antimagic Runestone."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Surcoat of Counterpoise.md"